thwerks/NodeJS-Home-Assistant-Framework/README.md

 * It has a nice and simple to use logging function
 * Telegram API is leveraged here and can be used for both event notification as well as remote control
 * There is a complete diagnostic web engine to aid in the setup and debugging of your code
+* Has systemD service creator.  run   node ha.ja -i   to create your service when you got everything working

 # About the included Demand/Delivery pump automation function: